 The Watermaster's opposition paints an incredulous picture of the Zamrzlas.
-If the Watermaster is to be believed, the Zamrzlas knew of the Antelope Valley Ground Water litigation being a basin-wide adjudication, knew the litigation could severely curtail or eliminate their water rights that had been part of their lives for decades, and willfully ignored that substantial threat to their water rights for years that not only contributed to their enjoyment of their property but certainly added value to their property.
+If the Watermaster is to be believed, the Zamrzlas knew of the Antelope Valley Ground Water litigation being a basin-wide adjudication, knew the litigation could severely curtail or eliminate their water rights that have been part of their lives for decades, and willfully ignored that substantial threat to their water rights for years.
 The Watermasters' story simply does not add up, nor is it supported by the evidence.
-Why would the Zamrzlas, who are long-time, upstanding residents in the Antelope Valley and business owners, "stick[] their heads in the sand" as the Watermaster claims they did?
+Why would the Zamrzlas, who are long-time, upstanding residents in the Antelope Valley, "stick[] their heads in the sand," as the Watermaster claims they did?
 It is logically inconsistent that the Zamrzlas would knowingly engage in a dangerous and irrational game of chance by ignoring the litigation for years and only now attempt to protect their water rights.
 The Watermaster would likely respond that the Zamrzlas hoped to escape the adjudication and if caught then to concoct a story for judicial relief.
-The Watermaster has created a caricature - a distorted image to fit the means most convenient to the Watermaster and other parties, the "status quo."
+The Watermaster has created a caricature - a distorted image to fit the means most convenient to the Watermaster and other parties, its fictional "status quo" of now inserting Johnny Lee and Jeanette Zamrzla into the Small Pumpers class, not even the real status quo of the Zamrzlas not ever being sent the notice, much less receiving notice.